Barubary/tiledggd/trunk/TiledGGD/Plugins/readme.txt

 			- 7 (32 bpp | 4 Bppal)
 			Invalid values are made known to the user, and are ignored afterward.
 If the value is not set (or invalid), the format will not change.
+			Note that these (or at least the 3 and 4) are the values most commonly used to denote what format an image is.
 - order : The order of the palette.
 This will be ignored for the graphics if the format < 5.
 		  It is a 3-letter string containing the letters R, G and B in an arbitrary order.